 Wimbledon, also known as The Championships, is one of the four major Grand Slam tennis tournaments, alongside the French Open, the Australian Open, and the US Open.
 It is the oldest and is widely regarded as the most prestigious tennis tournament in the world.
 Held annually at the All England Lawn Tennis and Croquet Club in Wimbledon, London, the tournament draws millions of viewers from across the globe and inspires people to pick up a racquet and give tennis a try.

-If you've been inspired by the action at Wimbledon, there's few better places to play tennis than our brand new six-court indoor tennis centre.
-From public court bookings and 1:1 tennis coaching to our expansive minis and juniors programme and adult tennis classes, Oriam is perfect for building your skills and getting active.
+Feeling inspired to pick up a racquet?
+There's few better places to play tennis in Edinburgh than our six-court indoor tennis centre.
+From public court bookings and 1:1 tennis coaching to our growing minis, juniors and adult tennis classes, Oriam is perfect for building your skills and getting active.
 There's no need to be a member, simply download our app, book a court and play!

 Wimbledon Was First Established for Croquet